tsusanto/gt/_posts/2025-01-26-braised-pork-tamarind.md

 Add water and tamarind juice to the pan, and let it simmer for another 30 minutes on low heat.

-This dish also tastes better the next day so it's a good dish to make ahead.
+This dish tastes better the next day so it's a good dish to make ahead.
+Reheat the dish in a saucepan, add some water if necessary.

 Garnish with cilantro and best enjoyed with steamed white rice.